+In "Manual" Zoom, the Zoom range does not move as the terrain changes.
 To operate Zoom, press MENU repeatedly until the Zoom menu is on-screen.
-Three options are available: "Off(Factory Setting), "Auto" (Automatic bottom tracking Zoom), and "Manual" (User controlled Zoom range).
+Three options are available: "Off" (Factory Setting), "Auto" (Automatic bottom tracking Zoom), and "Manual" (User controlled Zoom range).
 Press the DOWN ARROW once to highlight Auto.

-When the menu disappears, the graphics area of the screen will be divided in half.
-Full range information is on the right, Zoom information on the left.
-The digital depth readout is unaffected by Zoom.
+When the menu disappears, full range information is displayed on the right as always.
+The square box indicates the Zoom range.
+In Auto Zoom, the box will move vertically to remain in the general area of the bottom return.
+The left side of the screen is a magnified view of the information seen inside the Zoom range box.
+The upper and lower depth limits of the Zoom range are shown on the right side of the Zoom view.
+These range numbers will change as the depth changes.